Oak Class – Years 5 & 6

 Assessments this year:

-All children will undergo tests three times a year for us to check on their progress and identify any learning gaps that need filling.
+All children will undergo exams three times a year in Maths, Reading and SPAG (Spelling, Punctuation and Grammar) for us to check on their progress and identify any learning gaps that need filling.

 Sharing our learning:

-Our class Dojo Story will be updated weekly (often on a Thursday) for you to be informed as to our ‘goings-on’ in-class as will our newsletter.
-You can also share any extra learning that your child completes at home through their Dojo Portfolio.
+Our class Dojo Story will be updated weekly (often on a Thursday) for you to be informed of the ‘goings-on’ in-class as will our newsletter.
+You can also share any extra learning that your child completes at home by sending photos via direct message.
+While I am in the school building, I will endeavour to check the Dojo as often as is feasible.

 Each class will share their learning with the whole school in an assembly at least once during the year, and you are, of course, invited to attend!
 Our first class sharing assembly is in Term 2 and you will be updated as to the date and time nearer the time.

-We will have two parents’ evenings this year, one in November and one in March and our end of year reports go home in July.
+We will have two parents’ evenings this year, one in in the autumn and one in spring.
+Our end of year reports go home in July.

 Communication:

-For further information on this year, or simply to put a name to a face, there is a small meeting after school on Tuesday 10th September at 2:45pm where I will be able to answer any questions you may have and complete a small presentation which goes over the basics of this letter before you pick up your children from school that day.
+For further information on this year, or simply to put a name to a face, I would like to invite you to attend a meeting at school on Thursday 11th September at 2:40pm where I will be able to answer any questions you may have, and complete a small presentation which goes over the basics of this letter before you pick up your children from school that day.

-I am very much looking forward to teaching your child this year and becoming a small part of your wider community,
+I am very much looking forward to teaching your child this year and becoming a small part of your wider community.
+I take my privileged position seriously, and will endeavour to provide the best education possible for your child.
+I will work hard and try my best, and I will expect all Oak Class children to do the same.

 Thanks, as always, for your continued support,